Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains

 where $\loiy$ is a probability distribution on $\rset^d$, endowed with the Borel $\sigma$-field $\mcbb(\rset^d)$.
 First sampling from $\loiy$ and then fixing the proposal distribution accordingly allow for the implementation of persistent moves.
+It has been shown that non-reversible MCMC relying on such approaches can improve the $\mathrm{L}^2$ spectral gap and the asymptotic variance of MCMC estimators based on these methods, see \eg~\cite{lifting,Diaconis2000,Neal2004}.
 Henceforth we refer to the additional variable $y$ as the direction and $x$ as the position.

-Such irreversible Markov chain samplers have been introduced under the name of \emph{Hybrid} or \emph{Hamiltonian} Monte Carlo in \cite{hymc}, where the proposal distribution follows a Newtonian dynamics, and under the name of \emph{lifted Markov chains} in \cite{lifting} and \cite{Diaconis2000}, where a direction is fixed over the state space and rejections are transformed into a direction change.
-They all have in common to rely on a \emph{skew} detailed-balance condition: while formally breaking the detailed-balance condition, correctness is still ensured by the following local symmetry condition,